kneasle/ringing/monument/README.md

 magnitude faster_ than any other engine I'm aware of (if anyone knows of any faster generally-available engine, then please let me know!).

-### Who is Monument not for?
+### Who _isn't_ Monument for?

-If you do want to run exhaustive searches or want guaranteed optimal results, then Monument is not for you - [SMC](https://github.com/GACJ/smc) is extremely good at exhaustive searching to get optimal results.
+If you do want to run exhaustive searches or want guaranteed optimal results, then Monument isn't for you - [SMC](https://github.com/GACJ/smc) is extremely good at exhaustive searching to get optimal results.
 If you want to exhaustively search spliced, I think you need to write your own engine.
 I wish you the best of luck getting results before the eventual heat death of the universe.

+If you want a GUI, Monument isn't for you (yet).

-If you want an engine that doesn't change often, Monument is not for you (yet).
+If you want an engine that doesn't change often, Monument isn't for you (yet).

 ## Features